lukeyigechen/lukeyigechen.github.io/_teaching/cuhk-ling2005-sp23.md

 ### Assessment Scheme
 * Homework assignments (40%): There will be 2 written homework assignments.
 20% will be taken off for each day late.
-* Midterm (25%): There will be 1 in-class mid-term on Mar 3.
+* Midterm (25%): There will be 1 in-class midterm on Mar 3.
 * Final exam (25%): There will be 1 final exam on Apr 25.
 Exact place TBA.
 * Participation (10%): Active participation in lectures and class activities are required.
 For each missed class meeting without a documented family or medical emergence, 2% will be taken off.